-- The Ohio Benefit Bank – make your money go further.
+- Ohio Benefits – make your money go further.
 Find out if you qualify for budget-stretching tax credits and assistance.

 A commitment to lifelong learning is critical to remaining relevant in one’s chosen field of work.
 The programs of OSU Extension help individuals acquire not only the skills they need in their current jobs, but also those they will need in the future positions to which they aspire.
 To succeed in a work environment of rapid change requires workers to be mentally and physically prepared, adaptable, and resilient – in a word, healthy.

 - Office of Workforce Development – BUILDING Ohio’s Workforce, CREATING Innovative Solutions, PROMOTING Economic Independence and Growth

 - Ohio Means Jobs – Ohio Means Jobs centers provide job seekers, employers, and youth with job search assistance, employee recruitment, job training, and more.

 - Ohio Development Services Agency – committed to creating jobs and building strong communities, while ensuring accountability and transparency of taxpayer money and exceptional customer service.